longturn/freeciv21/docs/General/Manuals/client-manual.rst

 The :guilabel:`Work` menu is used to give units infrastructure work orders such as building roads, irrigation, or mines.
 Tile infrastructure improvements are mostly done with :unit:`Workers` and :unit:`Engineers`, however some rulesets allow other units to perform this type of work.
-See in game help for details.

-The :guilabel:`Work` menu has the following options:
+See in game help on units for details.
+It has the following options:

 Build City
     Certain units such as :unit:`Settlers` can found cities.
 If the unit has sufficient move points available,